 7. Redragon M801 Gaming Mouse

-Redragon attempts to label this mouse as a ‘MMO mouse’, however, the M801 is probably better for games like MOBA’s or Battle Royale games like Fortnite.
+Redragon attempts to label this mouse as an ‘MMO mouse’, however, the M801 is probably better for games like MOBA’s or Battle Royale games like Fortnite.

 One of the great features of the Redragon M801 is that it is wireless and has a battery life of up to 70 hours.

-The only complains user have with the M801 is that the software doesn’t cater to everyones need, however, 99% of users will have no problem with this mouse and it’s an excellent wireless gaming mouse for gamers on a budget that are looking for an all-round gaming experience.
+The only complaint user has with the M801 is that the software doesn’t cater to everyone’s needs, however, 99% of users will have no problem with this mouse and it’s an excellent wireless gaming mouse for gamers on a budget that are looking for an all-round gaming experience.

 - Wireless with up to 70 hours of charge